 Legal custody refers to significant decision-making about the child, such as where the child goes to school, the child’s religion, medical decisions, and extracurricular activities.

-- Sole legal custodymeans only one parent has the right to decide about the child.
+- Sole legal custody means only one parent can decide about the child.
 In some circumstances, courts may think it’s in the child’s best interest if only one parent makes important decisions about the child.

 - Sole physical care.
 Iowa courts may grant one parent sole physical care, meaning that the child lives with this parent primarily, and the other parent gets visitation time with the child.
 Courts may award sole physical care to avoid uprooting a child.
 Both parents may still have joint legal custody, sharing decision-making responsibilities for the child.